PlanterApp/planter_blog/content/posts/seed-box/index.md

 image = "seed-box-cover.jpg"
 alt = "Screenshot of the Seed Box feature in Planter"
 +++
 To kick off the 2024 garden planning season, we're announcing a brand-new Planter feature: the **Seed Box**!
 The Seed Box lets you keep track of all the seeds in your seed collection.
-No more buying too many seeds every year! (or at least…no more excuses😉)
+No more buying too many seeds every year!
+(Or at least…no more excuses😉)

 > **Note:** If you are using Planter on Android or IoS, be sure to update to the latest version to be able to access the Seed Box.